DESCRIPTION

 |

-Metabolic acidosis following acetaminophen (paracetamol) overdose is typically a consequence of hepatic failure and should be treated as such.
-However it has been described (associated with central nervous system depression) in the absence of clinical liver failure.
-Patients should be monitored for onset of acidosis if presenting with either very high plasma acetaminophen (paracetamol) levels or depressed level of consciousness.
-Advice should be sought from a liver transplant unit if pH is less than 7.3, bicarbonate less than or equal to 18 mmol/L (18 mEq/L) or an initial arterial lactate of greater than 3.5 mmol/L or a post-resuscitation arterial lactate of greater than 3.0 mmol/L. |
+Metabolic (lactic) acidosis following acetaminophen (paracetamol) overdose is typically a consequence of hepatic failure and should be treated as such.
+However, it has been described following massive overdose (associated with central nervous system depression) in the absence of clinical liver failure.
+In such cases acidosis is considered due to early mitochondrial inhibition following glutathione depletion and before cellular damage.
+Patients should be monitored for onset of acidosis if presenting with either very high acetaminophen (paracetamol) concentrations or depressed level of consciousness.
+Hemodialysis is recommended in patients presenting with an altered mental status, metabolic acidosis, and an elevated lactate with very high blood acetaminophen (paracetamol) concentrations, especially if NAC cannot be administered.
+If hepatic injury is present, advice should be sought from a liver transplant unit if there is persistent acidosis (pH less than 7.3) or arterial lactate greater than 3 mmol /L. |

-Monitor: Arterial blood gases (pH, bicarbonate, pCO2, pO2) Plasma lactate Base excess |
+Monitor: Blood gases Plasma lactate |

-Hypoglycemia occurs as a consequence of acute hepatic failure and should be managed in conjunction with this condition.
+Hypoglycemia has been reported and is most likely a consequence of acute hepatic failure and should be managed in conjunction with this condition.
 Patients with severe hepatic failure should be monitored for hypoglycemia. |

 Hypophosphatemia may occur as a result of either hepatic or renal failure due to acetaminophen (paracetamol) overdose, but would appear more likely due to the later.